Barbara Jenkins: Biography

-In 2013 she won the inaugural Bocas Lit Fest Hollick-Arvon Prize (now known as the Emerging Caribbean Writers Prize, jointly administered with the Arvon Foundation), an award given to allow a Caribbean writer living and working in the Caribbean to devote time to developing or finishing a literary work, with support from an established writer as mentor.
+In 2013 she won the inaugural Bocas Lit Fest's Hollick Arvon Caribbean Writers Prize (now known as the Emerging Caribbean Writers Prize, jointly administered with the Arvon Foundation), an award given to allow a Caribbean writer living and working in the Caribbean to devote time to developing or finishing a literary work, with support from an established writer as mentor.
 Award-winning British writer Bernardine Evaristo subsequently mentored Jenkins.

 Her debut collection of short stories, Sic Transit Wagon and Other Stories, was published in 2013 by Peepal Tree Press, and in 2015 was awarded the 2014 Guyana Prize for Caribbean Literature for the best book of fiction.
 She won the Bloody Scotland-Bocas Lit Fest Crime Writing Prize in 2014.

 Jenkins was in 2015 the inaugural British Council International Writer in Residence at the Small Wonder Short Story Festival at Charleston in East Sussex.

-An excerpt from her then novel-in-progress, De Rightest Place, was published in The Caribbean Review of Books in October 2015.
+An excerpt from her then novel-in-progress, De Rightest Place, appeared in The Caribbean Review of Books in October 2015.
 Published in 2018 by Peepal Tree Press, De Rightest Place – likened in setting to a Trinidadian Cheers – has been described as "a novel with a great deal of heart.
-It’s a funny, moving and ultimately uplifting story".
-In 2019 Jenkins was shortlisted for the inaugural RSL Christopher Bland Prize, set up by the Royal Society of Literature to encourage and celebrate older writers first published at the age of 50 or over.
+It's a funny, moving and ultimately uplifting story".
+In 2019, Jenkins was shortlisted for the inaugural RSL Christopher Bland Prize, set up by the Royal Society of Literature to encourage and celebrate older writers first published at the age of 50 or over.